-Where there are extenuating circumstances for an application being received after the closing date for applications, and it is before the Local Authority have established the list of pupils to be admitted, then it will be considered alongside all the others.
+Where there are extenuating circumstances for an application being received after the closing date for applications, and it is before the cut-off date (11 March 2021) then it will be considered alongside all the others.

 Otherwise, applications which are received after the closing date will be considered after all the others, and placed on the waiting list in order according to the admission criteria.